Best Teaching Materials for an Amazing Special Education Classroom

 What are some resources I can use to get access to these materials?

 - There are several options that can help you obtain or purchase these materials before buying them yourself.
-Let’s face it, some of these products are expensive and none of us got in to teaching for the money!
+Let’s face it, some of these products are expensive and none of us got into teaching for the money!
 We got into teaching to help students the best we can and want to set them up for success in every way possible.
-Here are some ways I have been able to get my hands on some of these great materials and products for my special education classroom.
+Here are some ways I have been able to get my hands on some of these great teaching materials and products for my special education classroom.

 School and District Resources